MSPayneII/listmaker2000-mobileapp/README.md

 Connet Listmaker 2000 to connect to Firebase, so that all changes made in the app are made persistent across launches of the app.

-## Notes
-* Be sure to show that the effects of all types of data modification (create, update, delete) persist across app launches.
-* :exclamation: You don't need to show the Firebase console in your video as the one in Demo Videos.
-Showing just your phone screen will be adequate.

 ## What it does
 | No. | Requirement  |
 | --- | ------------- |